 Every person is individual and every day is slightly different.
 Some woman could have went to the hotel I stayed in Mallorca and a had fabulous bed bug free time just because she came at a different point in the year.
 Another person would have never had to deal with a pushy local if they had already arranged airport pickup and drop off.
 Different circumstances lead to different results.
 Unrealistic expectations can lead to bad travels.

 But that’s not the only way a trip can go sour.
 You can have a bad time not because of lofty travel expectations from influencers and tourism boards but just because of sheer dumb luck.
 Your luggage might get lost.
 You might have your credit card stolen.
 You may have gotten food poisoning.
 All of those things can lead to a bad trip and all of those things are out of your control.
 What is in your control is how you respond.

 Little things happen which can really get you down but think of it this way, when you spend your money and take time off work to go on a trip, do you want to spend it wallowing and complaining?
 No. So you need to change your outlook.
 You can acknowledge the suckiness of whatever has just went down but then you need to keep it moving.
 Sort it out and look for the positives.

-When the scammers scammed us in Marrakech, we said it sucked but then we made sure to be extra vigilant to stay clear of any more of those characters.
-When it started raining on my trip to Manchester, I changed my itinerary and found some fun inside activities to do and stepped out for fresh air and to see the monuments during the light drizzle.
-It sounds simple but it is because that’s all you need to do to turn around your travel frustrations.
+When the scammers scammed us in Marrakech, we said it sucked but then we made sure to be extra vigilant and to stay clear of any more of those characters.
+When it started raining on my trip to Manchester, I changed my itinerary and found some fun inside activities to do and saw the monuments during the light drizzle.
+It sounds simple but that’s because it’s all you need to do to turn around your travel frustrations.
 Look for things that make you happy at your destination or remind yourself why you wanted to go there to begin with!